 You may also be interested in these articles

-The La Clusaz ski area
+The most beautiful areas of the La Clusaz ski area

 The La Clusaz ski area offers sporty and challenging ski slopes just a stone's throw from the village.
 I tested them for you.

-The ski slopes of Flaine and the Grand Massif
+The most beautiful ski slopes in Flaine and the Grand Massif

 I skied for you in Flaine in the heart of the Grand Massif: discovering the resort and the magnificent landscapes of Haute Savoie!